McShelby/hugo-theme-relearn/README.md

 $ git clone https://github.com/matcornic/hugo-theme-learn.git
 ```

-Check that your Hugo version is minimum `0.19` with `hugo version`.
+Check that your Hugo version is between `0.19` and `0.21` with `hugo version`.

+> From `0.22`, Hugo team introduced a long awaited feature: [nested sections](https://github.com/gohugoio/hugo/issues/465).
+As Hugo team deleted some functions on which this theme was based on, **this theme fails with current Hugo version**.
+A complete rewrite is needed and is [currently under construction](https://github.com/matcornic/hugo-theme-learn/issues/51).
+Be aware that this new version will possibly make breaking changes.

+> Until the v2 is not out yet, feel free to check [Docdock](https://github.com/vjeantet/hugo-theme-docdock), a great fork of hugo-learn-theme by [@vjeantet](https://github.com/vjeantet) that works and embraces latest features of Hugo!

 ![Overview](https://github.com/matcornic/hugo-theme-learn/raw/master/images/tn.png)